TUTORIAL9 MIN READ24 APR 2026

 The floating building.
 AI sometimes renders the building without proper ground integration — the structure appears to float above the ground plane with unrealistic shadow separation.
 Fix: include some ground context in your input image, even roughly.

 The wrong scale tree.AI is good at trees generally, but scale is often off — either comically large or absurdly small.
-Specify tree type and approximate height in your prompt (“4-meter silver birch,” “mature oak canopy”).
+Specify tree type and approximate height in your prompt (“4-metre silver birch,” “mature oak canopy”).

 The over-detailed sky.Sometimes AI generates skies that look more like photography than architecture visualization.
 For a cleaner architectural presentation, specify “minimal sky, soft blue” or use the overcast option for a more controlled look.